 event side, we simply broadcast every incoming message, were the

 name parameter of

-$broadcast contains an event type so that we can later easily listen for particular game event.
+$broadcast contains an event type so that we can later easily listen for a particular game event.

 User at given time can see one of three pages (stored in

-This variable determines currently shown content (and used controller) with
+This variable determines the currently shown content (and used controller) with

-Each controller handles different set of user actions, let’s examine them:
+Each controller handles a different set of user actions, let’s examine them:

 The first one is

 It’s really simple.
 It just POSTs to create a new game and upon success connects the event service to the event stream, changing the currently shown page to